WeZZard/Gatsblog/content/_posts/2019-03-01-a-story-of-implementing-aspect-oriented-programming-in-objective-c-and-swift/index.md

 ![Mechanism Explained](mechanism-explained.png 'Mechanism Explained')

-> You may have spotted that the name of the system created class contains
+> You may have spotted that the name of the class created by our system
-> characters "->" which is illegal in source code.
-But in Objective-C
+> contains characters "->" which is illegal in source code.
+But in
-> runtime environment, these characters are permitted to be a part of
+> Objective-C runtime environment, these characters are permitted to be a
-> the class name.
-These characters build up a guaranteed fence between
+> part of the class name.
+These characters build up a guaranteed fence
-> system generated classes and those user created classes in source code.
+> between system generated classes and those user created classes in
+> source code.

 The implementation is quite simple until you got touched with resolving protocol hierarchy: which implementations should I take to inject with?